-The late John C. Bogle, who died in January 2019, built a legacy around a simple but powerful idea: investors don’t need to be market experts to succeed.
+The late John C. Bogle, who died in January 2019, built a legacy around a simple but powerful idea: investors do not need to be market experts to succeed.
 They simply need to minimize costs, stay disciplined, and let compounding do the heavy lifting.
-As the founder of The Vanguard Group, which now manages approximately $10 trillion in assets, Bogle helped popularize low-cost index investing.
+As the founder of The Vanguard Group, which now manages more than $10 trillion in assets, Bogle helped popularize low-cost index investing.
 His philosophy continues to guide millions of investors today, especially those nearing retirement.
-Investors who follow Bogle’s advice of focusing on low-cost index funds, diversification, and disciplined investing are affectionately called Bogleheads.
+Investors who follow Bogle’s principles of low-cost index funds, diversification, and disciplined long-term investing are affectionately called Bogleheads.

-At its core, Bogle’s advice emphasized maintaining an appropriate asset allocation while avoiding excessive risk.
-Not shocking counsel, but you would be surprised how many retirees shoulder more risk than they can handle.
-After a multi-year bull run, markets have entered a period of heightened volatility in 2026.
-Midterm election years historically bring corrections, and this year has proven no exception at the individual stock level, even as major indexes have posted gains.
+At its core, Bogle’s counsel emphasized maintaining an appropriate asset allocation and avoiding excessive risk.
+That may not sound groundbreaking, but a surprising number of retirees shoulder more risk than they can afford.
+After a multi-year bull run, markets entered a period of heightened volatility in 2026.
+Corrections at the individual stock level have tested investor resolve even as major indexes have held up.

 Both the Vanguard S&P 500 ETF (NYSEARCA:VOO) and the Vanguard Total Stock Market ETF (NYSEARCA:VTI) have weathered periods of turbulence this year, causing some soon-to-be-retired Bogle followers to wonder whether their equity allocation runs too hot.
 How much equity exposure is too much risk for a retiree?
 Can you take excessive risk even in the supposedly safer world of bonds?